What is Hygraph and how does it use AI in web development?

 Below, we highlight the best options in each category.

-This category of AI-powered web development tools is especially important for large organizations with complex content operations.
+This category of AI-powered web development tools is especially important for large organizations managing multiple brands, markets, and regions, where content must be reused, governed, and delivered consistently across channels.

 Many enterprises today struggle with low content velocity caused by legacy technology, fragmented workflows between editorial and development teams, and a lack of scalable governance